Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

 - CRSs may be grouped into ensemble CRSs.
 When exchanging geometry an ensemble member CRS shall be used (instead of an ensemble CRS) where possible.
 - Use an ensemble member CRS (instead of an ensemble CRS) as output of coordinate transformation, where possible.
 - APIs shall support and advertise both ensemble CRSs and ensemble member CRSs if geometry is exchanged and the CRS for the geometry is an ensemble member CRS.
+- under certain conditions WGS 84 can be made equal to e.g. ETRS89, this is called a nultransformation, see [[hr-crs]].
+If a nultransformation is used to realize WGS 84, then the CRS (e.g. ETRS89) that is used to realize WGS 84 shall be supported and advertised by an API.

 <div class="rule" id="api-geo-9">
   <p class="rulelab"><strong>API-GEO-9</strong>: When the API provides data in an ensemble CRS like WGS 84 or ETRS89 while it is known to what ensemble member CRS the data actaully refers to, this ensemble member should also be one of the CRSs supported by the API and advertised in the CRS list.
 E.g. when 2D data is transformed from RD with RDNAPTRANS not only EPSG:4258 should be supported but also EPSG::9067.</p>